jrenaud90/TidalPy/Documentation/structures_x/config/toml_schema.md

 ## Bundled Worlds (`WorldPack_x`)

+Five commented files that between them use every key of this schema are on the [Schema Examples](schema_examples.md) page.
 A set of example worlds ships in the package directory `TidalPy/WorldPack_x/`.
 The install/resolution mechanism is documented in [`worldpack.md`](worldpack.md); in brief, these are copied into a version-scoped, user-editable data directory on first use:

 ```
 <user documents>/TidalPy/<TidalPy version>/Worlds_x/